 Being the Acting Director of Postgraduate Project Management Programs at UTS, Dr Ke is keen to look at the development of formal education in project management.
 Unlike training as short courses to develop specific skills, formal education in project management can offer structured programs to impart knowledge and develop competence, which is hence an essential part of the development of the profession of project management.
 However, there are many issues facing educators such as differences in culture, values and language in project management, practical relevance of the education program, and work-readiness of project management graduates.
 New modes of teaching and learning have been discussed and piloted, such as flipped class, online teaching, intensive blocks, blended teaching, etc. UTS Project Management team is currently using intensive block mode to create a simulated project environment so that students can work in small groups to develop solutions to project problems.

-Dr Ke is looking after and teaching the Postgraduate Project Management Programs (including Master of Project Management, Graduate Certificate in Project Management, Master of Property Development and Project Management) at UTS.
+Dr Ke is managing and teaching the Postgraduate Project Management Programs (including Master of Project Management, Graduate Certificate in Project Management, Master of Property Development and Project Management) at UTS.
 The intensive block teaching is used at UTS, which involves an intensive four-days of study in workshops from Monday to Thursday.
 The subjects that he teaches are:

 15115 Advances in Project Management – Offered in Spring Semester